tc39/proposal-temporal/docs/plaindatetime.md

 If the `calendar` property is not present, it's assumed to be `'iso8601'` (identifying the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates)).
 Any other missing properties will be assumed to be 0 (for time fields).

-Any non-object value is converted to a string, which is expected to be in ISO 8601 format.
+If the value is not an object, it must be a string, which is expected to be in ISO 8601 format.
 Time zone or UTC offset information will be ignored, with one exception: if a string contains a `Z` in place of a numeric UTC offset, then a `RangeError` will be thrown because interpreting these strings as a local date and time is usually a bug. `Temporal.Instant.from` should be used instead to parse these strings, and the result's `toZonedDateTimeISO` method can be used to obtain a timezone-local date and time.

 In unusual cases of needing date or time components of `Z`-terminated timestamp strings (e.g. daily rollover of a UTC-timestamped log file), use the time zone `'UTC'`.
-For example, the following code returns a "UTC date": `Temporal.Instant.from(thing).toZonedDateTimeISO('UTC').toPlainDate()`.
+For example, the following code returns a "UTC date": `Temporal.Instant.from(item).toZonedDateTimeISO('UTC').toPlainDate()`.

 If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `overflow`.

-The `overflow` option works as follows, if `thing` is an object:
+The `overflow` option works as follows, if `item` is an object:

 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

-The `overflow` option is ignored if `thing` is a string.
+The `overflow` option is ignored if `item` is a string.

 Additionally, if the result is earlier or later than the range of dates that `Temporal.PlainDateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.